-Designing Hope has set up in 2011 a program of sewing and distribution of school uniforms to AIDS orphans and vulnerable children in Swaziland that has been supporting hundreds of children every year in South Africa, Swaziland and Zimbabwe.
+Designing Hope has set up in 2011 a program of sewing and distribution of school uniforms to AIDS orphans and vulnerable children in Eswatini and South Africa that has been supporting hundreds of children every year.

 In Swaziland, as in other countries of the region, the school system is inspired from the Anglo-Saxon system.
 School uniforms by their color, reflect the identity of each school and are compulsory for all students until the end of high school.

 By launching the “Uniforms & Differences” fundraising operation, Designing Hope has been able to support 2,500 children since 2011, including many “AIDS orphans”, children cared for by relatives of deceased parents, for whom the financial burden of the uniform, added to the school fees, represents a significant charge.
 Find out more about “Uniforms and Differences“.